WEC-Sim/WEC-Sim/source/viz.rst

 		<iframe width="420" height="315" src="https://www.youtube.com/embed/KcsLi38Xjv0" frameborder="0" allowfullscreen></iframe>

-Visualizing Non-Linear Hydro Forces
+Visualizing Non-Linear Buoyancy and Froude-Krylov Wave Excitation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-	When using non-linear hydro the paraview files also contain cell data for the bodies.
+	When using non-linear buoyancy and Froude-Krylov Wave Excitation the paraview files also contain cell data for the bodies.
 	The cell data are:

 	* Cell areas